3rd Infantry Division presents Silver Star award to 107-year-old World War II veteran

-The 3rd Infantry Division presented the Silver Star Medal today to U.S. Army Soldier Staff Sgt.
+The 3rd Infantry Division presented the Silver Star Medal on Oct.
+4, 2022, to U.S. Army Soldier Staff Sgt.
 Harold Nelson who fought in World War II from November 1942 to June 1944.
 Nelson, 107 years old, was approved for the Silver Star Medal on June 22, 2022, by the Army’s Human Resources Command.
 U.S. Army Maj.
 General Charles Costanza, the 3rd Infantry Division Commanding General, presented the award to Nelson at a ceremony on Fort Carson, Colorado, hosted by the 4th Infantry Division.

 Nelson was drafted into the U.S. Army on July 14, 1941, from Fort Crook, Nebraska.
 He entered World War II with F Company, 2nd Battalion, 7th Infantry Regiment, 3rd Infantry Division, as part of Operation Torch in Morocco.
 Following intense fighting in Northern Africa, Nelson participated in Operation Husky in Sicily, and Operations Avalanche and Shingle in Italy.
 In total, Nelson participated in six amphibious landings and lived in austere and